Apex - Cary - Clayton - Durham - Fuquay Varina - Garner - Holly Springs - Raleigh - Sanford

 ASK THE EXPERT – RADON TESTING IN YOUR HOME

-David Morris, owner of A-1 House Inspectors, tells us what we can do to protect our families
+Jessica Phillips, manager of First Choice Radon Remediation, tells us what we can do to protect our families

 from the dangerous effects of this cancer-causing gas.